godotengine/godot-docs/tutorials/assets_pipeline/importing_audio_samples.rst

 Enabling this is generally not recommended, as 8-bit quantization decreases audio quality significantly.
-If you need smaller file sizes, consider using Opus, Ogg Vorbis or MP3 audio instead.
+If you need smaller file sizes, consider using Opus, Ogg Vorbis, or MP3 audio instead.

 Force > Mono
 ------------